 “My Husband Keeps Loaning Money to His Alcoholic Father”

-We did not combine finances until we married so I did not feel it was my place to tell him what to do with his money when we were dating, but, now that we’re married and all of our money is combined, I feel like my husband is asking me to enable his (seemingly functional) alcoholic, addict father.
+We did not combine finances until we married so I did not feel it was my place to tell him what to do with his money when we were dating, but now that we’re married and all of our money is combined, I feel like my husband is asking me to enable his (seemingly functional) alcoholic, addict father.
 Since our marriage is newish, we are now establishing a precedent of loaning his father money and letting him know that, if he wastes all of his money on drugs, etc., we will be his safety net.
 I explained this to my husband, who insists that his relationship with his father is extremely complicated, that his dad always pays him back, and that he loves him and cannot just “abandon” him when he’s in need, since he only asks for loans when he’s really, really stuck.
-For example, the last time was when he was traveling and ran out of money.
-He couldn’t do anything until we sent him $200.
+For example, the last time was when he was traveling and ran out of money, he couldn’t do anything until we sent him $200.

 For background: He and and my mother-in-law, who is, ironically, an extremely motivated and self-sufficient person, divorced when my husband was a teenager.
 My husband is the eldest of three siblings, and he is closer to his dad than his siblings are.
 His siblings are both very together people like their mom, and they have confided in me that they cut their dad off long ago.
 The mom found out that my husband was still lending the father money and she was really upset with their father.
 I explained to my husband how worrisome it is that his rational family whom he loves has cut their dad off, and that they did so for a reason, yet he insists that his relationship with his dad is different and that, until the dad fails to pay him back specifically, he owes him the benefit of the doubt.
 I disagree.
-Also, as more background: There has been some emotional abuse perpetuated by the dad, and, being from a very stable, docile family myself, just hearing some of the things I’ve heard have made me want to jump out of my skin.

-I know the answer to issues with in-laws is that the child should be the buffer and deal with their parents and that communication with your spouse is key, etc. But we have communicated, and my husband just seems to have a weird blind spot when it comes to his dad.
-We have a fundamental disagreement about the difference between supporting and enabling in this case. — Uncomfortable with Enabling
+I know the answer to issues with in-laws is that the spouse should be the buffer and deal with their parents, but my husband seems to have a weird blind spot when it comes to his dad.
+We have a fundamental disagreement about the difference between supporting and enabling in this case.
+For the record, not that I believe it matters since we are married, my husband and I both make a good income, though I make slightly more. — Uncomfortable with Enabling

 Of course, theory is different from reality and it sounds like the money isn’t so much your concern — after all, what’s $100 or $200 here and there when it’s paid back and you’re financially comfortable?
 You’re concerned about the message you’re sending to your FIL.
 You’re worried that, by bailing him out, you’re letting him know that you’re OK with his behavior.
 My suggestion: let your husband worry about his father and you focus on what message you’re sending your husband.
 Do you want to be a source of support to him or a source of added pressure and stress?
 I would back off and let him work through the complicated relationship he has with his father without the pressure of you analyzing every move.